wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 == Description ==

+<h3>What is WP-Client Lite?</h3>
+<p>WP-Client Lite gives you the very basic components of a Client Portal, but there are many features in the Pro version that are not included in the Lite version.</p>
+<p>WP-Client Lite is not meant to be a fully featured Client Portal, but rather a glimpse into what is included and possible in the WP-Client Pro version.</p>
+<p>WP-Client Pro is in constant development and is fully supported.
+New features are added weekly, and your suggestions are welcome.</p>
+<p>See a full list of features, etc... at <a href="http://WP-Client.com">http://WP-Client.com</a></p>
+<h3>Brief Description</h3>
-One plugin configures multiple areas of your WordPress installation and allows the site Administrator to easily create new Client Areas, Client Management Portals, Client Estimates & Invoices, Client File Upload Areas, or Private Staff Pages on the site by entering  just a few data fields and clicking submit.
-Additionally, clients can upload/download secure files.
+<p>One plugin configures multiple areas of your WordPress installation and allows the site Administrator to easily create new Client Areas, Client Management Portals, Client Estimates &amp; Invoices, Client File Upload Areas, or Private Staff Pages on the site by entering  just a few data fields and clicking submit.
+Additionally, clients can upload/download secure files.</p>
+<p>On each domain the plugin is installed, you may have unlimited Clients and Client Portals</p>

 == Installation ==